snowex-hackweek/git-basics/Eli.md

 Hello!
 This is the new stuff.

 Get rid of this line.
+And get rid of this.